ddev/ddev/docs/content/users/install/ddev-installation.md

 Docker or an alternative is required before anything will work with DDEV.
 This is pretty easy on most environments; see the [docker installation](docker-installation.md) page to help sort out the details.

+It's easiest to think of DDEV installation or upgrade as the installation of a single binary, the "ddev" binary.
+When you use DDEV, additional docker images will be downloaded, etc. DDEV tries to make it so you can use the most common installation technique on your system, so homebrew on macOS, `apt` on Linux including WSL2, chocolatey or installer on traditional Windows, etc.

 === "macOS"

     ## macOS

     ### Homebrew

-    For macOS (both amd64 and arm64) users, [Homebrew](https://brew.sh/) is the easiest way to install and maintain DDEV: `brew install drud/ddev/ddev`.
+    For macOS (both amd64 and arm64) users, [Homebrew](https://brew.sh/) is the easiest way to install and upgrade DDEV:

+    ```bash
+    brew install drud/ddev/ddev`
+    ```

+    ```bash
+    brew upgrade ddev`
+    ```

-    As a one-time initialization, run `mkcert -install`.
+    As a one-time initialization, run

-    Later, to upgrade to a newer version of DDEV-Local, run `brew upgrade ddev`.
+    ```bash
+    mkcert -install`
+    ```

     ### install_ddev.sh install script